gih0004/RNAseq_ballgown/README.md

-For cleaning up FNA files downloaded from internet, and ensuring they only contain identifier in header row which is neccesary for creating indices, uncomment the command:
+For cleaning up FNA files downloaded from the internet, and ensuring they only contain an identifier in header row which is neccesary for creating indices, uncomment the command:

 ```ruby
 awk -F "." '{print $1}' "$fna_file" > GCFedited.fna
 ```
-genomic.fna is the reference_sample.fna file the user provides as a command line argument
+genomic.fna is the reference_sample.fna file the user provides as a command line argument.

 ### STEP 2: Run Hisat2--build
 This step is an alignment of your reads with genome indexes.
-This pipeline first creates the index based on a DNA fasta file and then aligns reads to the created index
+This pipeline first creates the index based on a DNA fasta file and then aligns reads to the created index.
 Usage:
 - hisat2-build [options]* <reference_in> <ht2_base>
 - <reference_in> A comma-separated list of FASTA files containing the reference sequences to be aligned to, or, if -c is specified, the sequences themselves